mbootsman/marcelbootsman.nl/content/posts/the-bitcoin-whitepaper/index.md

 ---
-title: 'The Bitcoin Whitepaper'
+title: The Bitcoin Whitepaper
+author: Marcel Bootsman
+categories:
+- Crypto
+- Bitcoin
+cover:
+  image: "images/bitcoin-logo.png" # image path/url
+  alt: "The bitcoin logo with the bitcoin character" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2021-02-01T20:15:52+01:00'
+date: "2021-02-01T20:15:52+01:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'Bitcoin (₿) is a cryptocurrency invented in 2008 by an unknown person or group of people using the name Satoshi Nakamoto.'
+summary: Bitcoin (₿) is a cryptocurrency invented in 2008 by an unknown person or group of people using the name Satoshi Nakamoto.
-cover: 'images/bitcoin-logo.png'
-coverAlt: 'The bitcoin logo with the bitcoin character'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - General
 ---
 **Bitcoin** (**₿**) is a cryptocurrency invented in 2008 by an unknown person or group of people using the name Satoshi Nakamoto.
 The currency began use in 2009 when its implementation was released as open-source software.